Analysis | What’s Being Done to Limit the Spread of the China Virus

 Isolation

 Isolation is a tricky issue because it’s unclear how well it works or if it’s been put in place quickly enough.
 The most critical time for isolation is when an infected person sheds the virus, essentially putting it out into the world.
-Scientists are still trying to determine how this virus sheds.
-Often it’s when the infected patient is experiencing symptoms, with the virus being spread via the droplets spewed from a cough or sneeze.
-But Ma Xiaowei, the director of China’s National Health Commission, said on Jan.
-26 that, “from our observations, the virus can be contagious during the incubation period,” which he said was “very different” from SARS, or Severe Acute Respiratory Syndrome.
-He didn’t elaborate on the observations or mode of transmission.
-The prospect is a frightening one, since asymptomatic carriers could be widely and unknowingly dispersing the pathogen.
+Scientists believe the virus is spread primarily through droplets that could be emitted by an infected person’s cough and transferred to their hands or surfaces and objects.
+There’s a theoretical risk that it could spread through fine aerosol particles and feces.
+Chinese authorities have said it’s possible people who are still incubating the virus and show no symptoms may spread it.
+One such case emerged in Germany linked to a company training event that was attended by an employee visiting from China who had no symptoms of disease during her stay.
+There have been cases reported where the virus has spread along a four-person chain, indicating that it’s more transmissible than earlier thought.
 Some of the most vulnerable people are the health care workers caring for seriously ill patients; 15 cases occurred among workers at a single hospital in Wuhan.
-In the U.S., people who are flagged for possible concern, including the close contacts of known patients and feverish airline passengers, aren’t being kept in formal isolation, though they are asked to limit their exposure to others.

 Travel restrictions